 What is fastnewstream[.]com?

-Fastnewstream[.]com is an address that should not be visited.
-It is a rogue website which redirects visitors to untrustworthy websites or presents shady content.
-There are many other websites like fastnewstream[.]com, for example, lifeimpressions[.]net, lodder1[.]biz and skolk[.]pro.
-Typically, browser opens websites of this type when some potentially unwanted application (PUA) that is installed on it (and/or the operating system) forces it to.
-In other words, most of the times people do not visit websites like fastnewstream[.]com by themselves.
-It is worth mentioning that PUAs usually are designed to serve advertisements and/or gather various information as well.
+fastnewstream[.]com is the address of a rogue website, which redirects visitors to other untrustworthy sites or presents dubious content.
+There are many other websites similar to fastnewstream[.]com including, for example, lifeimpressions[.]net, lodder1[.]biz and skolk[.]pro.
+Typically, browsers are forced to open websites of this type when potentially unwanted applications (PUAs) are installed on the browser and/or operating system.
+I.e., people do not generally visit websites such as fastnewstream[.]com intentionally.
+Furthermore, PUAs serve advertisements and gather information.

-When visited, fastnewstream[.]com either opens about two or three questionable websites that could be used to advertise questionable software, contain deceptive ads, etc., or loads some shady content.
-Typically, the way websites like fastnewstream[.]com behave depends on visitor's geolocation.
-It is worth mentioning that fastnewstream[.]com is one of the pages that are designed to deceive visitors into giving them a permission to show notifications.
-This particular page says that by clicking the "Allow" button visitors will stream some video.
-However, by doing that they would allow for fastnewstream[.]com to show notifications that may contain deceptive ads, web links to shady pages, and so on.
-We advise against allowing pages like fastnewstream[.]com to show notifications.
-Furthermore, apps that usually are responsible for opening such pages feed users with various intrusive advertisements.
-For instance, they display coupons, banners, surveys, pop-up ads, and so on.
-What is worse, people who intentionally or accidentally click those ads get redirected to untrustworthy websites, or cause downloads (or even installations) of other unwanted, potentially malicious programs.
-Also, very often apps of this type are designed to collect various details.
-For example, IP addresses, entered search queries, addresses of visited pages, geolocations, and other browsing data.
-However, sometimes they are designed to record sensitive information as well.
-Either way, their developers may sell all collected information to third parties (potentially cyber criminals) who would misuse it to generate revenue.
-People who have PUAs on their browsers and/or operating systems installed risk to become victims of identity theft, experience problems related to browsing safety, privacy, and other issues.
-Any installed PUA should be removed as soon as possible.
+When visited, fastnewstream[.]com opens about two or three dubious websites that might be used to advertise rogue software, contain deceptive ads, etc. or load dubious content.
+Typically, the way websites such as fastnewstream[.]com behave depends on visitors' geolocations.
+Note that fastnewstream[.]com attempts to deceive visitors into giving permission to show notifications.
+This particular page states that by clicking the "Allow" button, visitors will stream a video.
+In fact, this simply permits fastnewstream[.]com to show notifications, which might contain deceptive ads, web links to dubious pages, and so on.
+We advise against allowing pages such as fastnewstream[.]com to show notifications.
+Furthermore, apps that are responsible for opening these pages feed people with intrusive advertisements.
+For example, they display coupons, banners, surveys, pop-up ads, and so on.
+People who intentionally or accidentally click these ads are redirected to untrustworthy websites, or they cause download/installation of other unwanted, potentially malicious programs.
+PUAs also collect details such as IP addresses, entered search queries, addresses of visited pages, geolocations, and other browsing data.
+They can also record sensitive information.
+Developers sell the information to third parties (potentially, cyber criminals) who misuse it to generate revenue.
+People who have PUAs installed on their browsers and/or operating systems risk becoming victims of identity theft, experiencing problems relating to browsing safety, privacy, and other issues.
+Therefore, remove all PUAs immediately.

 |Name||Ads by fastnewstream.com|